North Texas vs. Florida International NCAA Football Odds, Plays and Insights | November 20, 2021

 - North Texas is 6-3-0 against the spread this year.

-- North Texas' games this year have hit the over on three of nine set point totals (33.3%).
+- North Texas' games this year have eclipsed the over/under in 33.3% of its opportunities (three times in nine games with a set point total).

-- When North Texas totals over 485.7 yards, the team is 2-1 against the spread and 2-2 overall.
+- In games that North Texas piles up over 485.7 yards, the team is 2-1 against the spread and 2-2 overall.

 - The Mean Green have turned the ball over 14 times this season, eight more turnovers than the Panthers have forced (6).